-- Represent the investor syndicate during fundraising (pitch on behalf of the startup, review term sheet, answer investor questions)
+Represent the investor syndicate during fundraise (pitch on behalf of the startup, review term sheet, answer investor queries)

-- Based on the board seat allocated, sit on the board of the Startup
+Based on the board seat allocated, sit on the board of the Startup or as an observer.

-- Work with the Startup on the advisory and next rounds of funding
+Work with the Startup on the next rounds of funding

 Why should I sign up on LetsVenture?